zhuoxiao-chen/Open-Set-Video-Domain-Adaptation/README.md

 python main.py
 ```

 Whenever you completed an adaptation experiment (e.g. Olympic → UCF), remember to remove the 3 processed list files and restore backups by removing `_org`.
-Then, for the next experiment with different adaptation task (e.g. UCF → Olympic), you need to do the **Dataset Split** again for that task.
+Then, for the next experiment with different adaptation task (e.g. UCF → Olympic), you need to do the **Datasets Split** again for that task.

 ---